 Many employers mentioned that job search and job application skills needed to be looked at and improved by young adults in Australia.
 To improve the quality of job applications and resumes, employers suggested to do the following: Make sure their application is tailored to the position for which they were applying and pay more attention to detail in their applications and resumes, particularly with regard to spelling and grammar.

 In regards to job search methods, employers recommended that young people approach employers directly and after having provided their resume, personally follow up with them.
 Many people recommended that young people should be improving their interviews skills by being well presented, demonstrating some understanding of the industry or job to which they are applying, communicating well and appearing genuinely interested in the job.

 7. Have realistic work expectations

 Some employers noted that young people often had unrealistic expectations of the workplace.
-This also included the level of remuneration on offer.
+This also included the level of remuneration on an offer.
 Employers considered many young people unprepared for the demands of the workplace and the nature of the work expected of them.
-Many employers also said that young people wanted to ‘start at the top’ as opposed to working their way up through a business.
+Many employers also said that young people wanted to ‘start at the top’ as opposed to work their way up through a business.